 A 1000 IBU brew that packs a strong punch.

 This potent beer was brewed in celebration of Cervejaria Invicta’s second birthday.
-To go along with this intense Imperial IPA, the brewers suggest pairing this beer with blue cheese, cheddar, gorgonzola or seasoned, red meat, pork and grilled salmon to create a bold harmonization.
+To go along with this intense Imperial IPA, the brewers suggest pairing this beer with blue cheese, cheddar, gorgonzola or seasoned red meat, pork, and grilled salmon to create a harmoniously bold palate combination.

 1000 IBU is available for purchase through Cervejaria Invicta’s website.

 The fist on the bottle is fitting, as your taste buds will feel like they got a punch after your first sip of this insanely bitter beer.
 The aroma is filled with the intense and aggressive bitterness of American hops.
 The long and heavy bitter finish will have you feeling some type of way.

 What’s the difference between the terms “hoppy” and “bitter”?

 A very hoppy European Imperial IPA brew.

 1000 IBU was brewed as an experiment to not only satisfy all hop-heads with a craving for some serious back-burning action, but to see how much hop someone can actually put into a beer.
 To ensure that the 1000 IBU be a pleasant experience for the drinker, Mikkeller Breweries put equal quantities of sugar to hops as an attempt to lower the bitterness of the brew.
 It’s safe to say that the sugars didn’t stand a chance.
 “This beer is just meant to be dominated by hops.”